brntsllvn/donate-stock/about.md

 Every year my wife and I donate stock.
 The benefits are numerous, but the process is tedious.
 In 2017, I built a widget to automate donating stock and now I'm making it a product others can use.

-Interested in collaborating, investing, or just having a chat?
-Send me an email: <brent@donatestock.io>
+Interested in collaborating or just having a chat?
+Send me an email: <brent@donatestock.io>.
+I read and respond to every message.